S1M0BH/alx-low_level_programming/0x15-file_io/README.md

   * The parameter `letters` is the number of letters the function should read and print.
   * If the file is `NULL` or cannot be opened or read - returns `0`.
   * If the `write` call fails or does not write the expected number of bytes - returns `0`.
-  * Otherwise - returns the aetual number of bytes the function can read and print.
+  * Otherwise - returns the actual number of bytes the function can read and print.

 * `1.
 Under the snow`
   * [1-create_file.c](./1-create_file.c): C function that creates a file.